 Large teams, perhaps 35 or more people, are often organized into the kind of structure as you see in Figure 6.
 This is an extension of Figure 5 to explicitly include a leadership team and in many cases someone(s) in the role of Integrator.
 This leadership team, with the potential support of an independent testing and integration team, provides the coordination structure required to support a large program.
 This structure is described in detail in the next section.

-An interesting addition to the team structure of Figure 6 over that of Figure 5 is the Program Manager, a Specialist role.
+An interesting addition to the team structure of Figure 6 over that of Figure 5 is the Program Manager/Coordinator, a Specialist role.
 The Program Manager is responsible for overall coordination and management of the team.
 When you have teams of 50, 100, 200 people or more these efforts alone prove to be a formidable effort.
 They are also responsible for facilitating any issues between the various leadership sub-teams.
 For “smallish” programs, say 50 to 100, the Program Manager may also be a Team Lead on one of the sub-teams.

 Supporting Large Agile Teams

 As you saw in Figure 6 above, large agile teams that are organized into a “team of teams” have several supporting structures.
 These structures are: